gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 highest room.
 Day after lonely day she sat there, neither eating nor sleeping, until that part of her that could leave this world did.*

-*The room stood empty after that---her nephew, who became captain in her wake, feared that she might return as a ghost.
+*The room stood empty after that—her nephew, who became captain in her wake, feared that she might return as a ghost.
 Besides, his leg hurt from a long-ago fall, and there were many stairs between the Grand Hall and that room.*